What Does Collision Insurance Cover?

 Is It Worth Getting Collision Coverage for an Older Vehicle?

 Insurance premiums for newer vehicles can be high.
-You may be thinking: "Sinxe I have an older vehicle, I should not have collision and comprehensive insurance, right?"
+You may be thinking: "Since I have an older vehicle, I should not have collision and comprehensive insurance, right?"

 Your vehicle's age that doesn’t mean you should automatically skip collision coverage.